-- a) Where an employee is required by the Employer to attend a staff meeting during her regular working hours, the employee shall be compensated at her regular hourly rate for the time spent in such attendance. - b) Where the attendance of an employee at a staff meeting is voluntary, in response to an invitation and not a direction of the Employer, the Employer is not obligated to compensate the employee for the time spent in such attendance. - c) Where an employee is required by the Employer to attend a staff meeting during her regular days off, the employee shall be compensated at her regular hourly rate for the time spent in such meeting.
+- a) Where an employee is required by the Employer to attend a staff meeting during her regular working hours, the employee shall be compensated at her regular hourly rate for the time spent in such attendance. - b) Where the attendance of an employee at a staff meeting is voluntary, in response to an invitation and not a direction of the Employer, the Employer is not obligated to compensate the employee for the time spent in such attendance.

+c) Where an employee is required by the Employer to attend a staff meeting during her regular days off, the employee shall be compensated at one and a half (1% x) their regular hourly rate for the time spent in such meeting.